offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

-A peptide is an amino acid chain (protein) that's anywhere between 2 to 100 amino acids in length.
+A peptide is a chain of amino acids (protein) that's anywhere between 2 to 100 amino acids in length.
 Most peptides are created through the central dogma of molecular biology (otherwise known as transcription and translation): DNA gets transcribed to mRNA, which in turn gets translated by the ribosome into a peptide.

 Each amino acid in one of these peptides is encoded by a DNA sequence of length 3, referred to as a codon.
 By knowing which codons map to which amino acids, the ...